openeuler-mirror/community/meeting_records/README.md

 - Channels

+    Welink (<welink-meeting.zoom.us>) is used now.
+Every Monday the meeting ID will be sent out to <community@openeuler.org> and please check your calendar before the meeting.

+    If you have any issues, you can still ask help via IRC (<https://webchat.freenode.net/#openeuler-meeting>).

+    Updated on Mar 9, 2020, as the attendees prefer to use Welink, not IRC.
-    IRC will be used to have the weekly meeting.
-If you consider other meetings like zoom, please propose to [mail list](community@openeuler.org) in advance.
+    ~~IRC will be used to have the weekly meeting.
+If you consider other meetings like zoom, please propose to [mail list](community@openeuler.org) in advance.~~

-    The channel https://webchat.freenode.net/#openeuler-meeting is used.
+    ~~The channel https://webchat.freenode.net/#openeuler-meeting is used.~~

 - Document for meetings